Code-Institute-Submissions/Lomasney-Motors/README.md

 ### **_Content_**
 - The text for the 'About Us', 'Meet the Team' and Services section were obtained from Dermot Lomasney, Cillian McCarthy, the owner and employee at Lomasney Motors and some text was added by me from my knowledge of the business and the surrounding area of Midleton.
-The testimonials content was taken from the company Facebook review section and also reviews from Google.
+The testimonials content was taken from the company Facebook review section and also reviews from Google and these were anonymised.

 ### **_Media_**
-- The photos used in this site were obtained from Basil Alrawi of [Bazar Productions](https://www.bazarproductions.com/), the photographer of the images taken for the website.
+- The photos used in this site were obtained from Basil Al-Rawi of [Bazar Productions](https://www.bazarproductions.com/), the photographer of the images taken for the website.

 ## **Resources**